feel-co/ndg/ndg/README.md

 containing your markdown files (`--input-dir`), an **output directory** (`--output-dir`) to put the created files, and a **title** (`--title`) for basic functionality.
-Alternatively, those can all be read from a config file, passed to ndg through the `--config` option.
+Alternatively, those can all be read from a config file, passed to ndg through the `--config-file` option.

 For example: